-Small businesses often start tracking their expenses using spreadsheet software like Microsoft Excel, and it’s easy to see why.
+Small businesses often start tracking their expenses using spreadsheets, and it’s easy to see why.
 It’s not a difficult tool to learn, and it’s a heck of a lot easier than digging out your calculator.
-And if you’re a one-person show, it’s manageable.
-But after a while, its limitations become clear, and it’s time to start considering software that’s purpose-built to manage your expenses.
+If you’re a one-person show, this approach is manageable.
+But after a while, the limitations of a manual process become clear, and it’s time to start considering an expense management system that’s purpose-built to manage your expenses.

 While it can be daunting to wade into the world of accounting software, there are benefits to be had for the savvy small business owner.
 With that in mind, we’d like to walk you through a few best practices on finding expense management software that works for you.

 We’ve been there: you have a solution that’s worked for you from the beginning, and you have valid reasons for staying put.
 Here are a few arguments against moving off spreadsheets.

 - Your investment: If you started the company, you probably also started that spreadsheet.
 You’ve invested time in learning how to use it, and you don’t want to invest more time to learn a new system.